addless/just.js/README.md

 3. Install phantomjs
 	On Mac OSX with homebrew: `brew install phantomjs`
 	On Windows, follow instructions here: `http://phantomjs.org/download.html`
-4. To use the command `npm run test:local-all` you will need to install Chrome and Firefox locally
+4. Install Chrome and Firefox locally to use the command `npm run test:local-all`
-5. To use the command `npm run test:local-selenium-grid` you will need to have Docker installed, and run `docker-compose up -d` before starting the tests
+5. Install Docker and run `docker-compose up -d` to use the command `npm run test:local-selenium-grid`

-### Testing
+### Testing `npm test:dev`

+The most useful command for local develpment is to run `npm test:dev`, this will start PhantomJS locally and watch the library files and your test specs.
+Tests will be re-run whenever a file changes.

+### Useful links, tips and documentation

+#### Karma

+#### Jasmine

+#### jasmine-ajax

+#### jasmine.clock

+#### karma-html2js-preprocessor

+### NPM script reference

+* `npm test` meant for CI, does a single run using local PhantomJS
+* `npm run test:local-fast` meant for live use while developing, uses local PhantomJS and watches files for changes
+* `npm run test:local-all` runs PhantomJS, Chrome and Firefox locally, watches files
+* `npm run test:local-selenium-grid` runs Chrome and Firefox in the local Docker Selenium Grid instance, watches files
-Run `npm test:dev`
+* `npm run test:dev` alias for `npm run test:local-fast`
+* `npm run test:lsg` alias for `npm run test:local-selenium-grid`